aysetemiz/Batttery-Management-System-Hardware-Design-STM32F072xx/README.md

 ### INA1x9 High-Side Measurement Current Shunt Monitor
 The INA139 and INA169 are high-side, unipolar, current shunt monitors.
 Wide input common-mode voltage range, high-speed, low quiescent current, and tiny SOT-23 packaging enable use in a variety of applications.

 I think I will use LM358 OPAMP for ampfying measured voltage, then deciding the direction of the current will be the task.

+### LM358P Differential Amplifier for Shunt Current Measurement
+LM358A
+Supply Voltage: 3-30V
+Offset voltage+-3, +-7
+Input bias current 20/250, 15/100
+Gain bandwidth 700 kHz
+supply current 35mA
+Slew rate: 0.3 V/us
+Operating ambient temp: 0-70 degree celcius
+Slew rate is defined as the maximum rate of change of an op amps output voltage, and is given in units of volts per microsecond